 “That can include unwelcome advances or it can include gender-based harassment, which might be comments that are demeaning to a particular gender,” said Jenny Yang, Commissioner and former Chair of the EEOC.

 Psst...
 Taking a firm stance against workplace harassment is one way to foster happy, healthy employees.
-Get hundreds more employee happiness ideas with our Employee Hapiness Toolkit.
+Get started with our ebook on sexual harassment prevention.

 Sexual Harassment in the Workplace